AnotherSamWilson/ParBayesianOptimization/README.md

 turns out, Gaussian processes can give us a very good definition for our prior distribution.
-Fitting a Gaussian process to the data above (indexed by our hyperparameter), we can see the expected value of Score accross our parameter bounds, as well as the uncertainty
+Fitting a Gaussian process to the data above (indexed by our hyperparameter), we can see the expected value of Score across our parameter bounds, as well as the uncertainty
 bands:

 <center>